Additivity and Fiber Sequences for Combinatorial K-Theory: Adding weak equivalences

-\begin{defn} a $\fcgw$ subcategory $\C'$ of $\C$ is \textbf{closed under extensions} if, for any kernel-cokernel sequence in $\C$ such that $A,C$ are in $\C'$, $B$ is also in $\C'$. \end{defn}
+\begin{defn} An $\fcgwa$ subcategory $\C'$ of $\C$ is \textbf{closed under extensions} if, for any kernel-cokernel sequence in $\C$ such that $A,C$ are in $\C'$, $B$ is also in $\C'$. \end{defn}

-a $\fcgw$ category often admits more than one natural choice of acyclicity structure; in fact, \cref{section:fibration} provides a tool for comparing the two resulting $\fcgwa$ structures when one is a refinement of the other.
+An $\fcgwa$ category often admits more than one natural choice of acyclic objects.
+In fact, \cref{section:fibration} provides a tool for comparing the two resulting $\fcgwa$ categories with weak equivalences when one is a refinement of the other.